Bookworm07/Bookworm07/README.md

 - 💞️ I’m looking to collaborate on QA Automation projects, anything where I can learn
 - 📫 How to reach me: giselle.barbera.93@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love cats, reading, and Harry Potter
+- ⚡ Fun fact: I'm a sworn translator who has become a QA Tester during the pandemic xD Currently trying my best to learn all I can regarding automation testing.

 <!---
 Bookworm07/Bookworm07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.